 Employment & Career Opportunities

-Wind turbine mechanics can work in several environments for several companies.
-One of the most common places where these professionals can be found is working for power generation companies that focus on renewable energy.
+Wind turbine technicians can work in several environments for several companies.
+One of the most common places where these professionals can be found is at power generation companies focused on renewable energy.

-They can also work for equipment manufacturers, as well as government organizations and non-profits.
-For career opportunities, wind turbine mechanics should consider becoming certified by a professional association.
+They can also work for equipment manufacturers, government organizations, and non-profits.
+For career opportunities, wind turbine technicians should consider becoming certified by a professional association.

 We explore this particular topic further below.